canada-ca/cloud-guardrails/README.md

 **The previous version can be found [here](https://github.com/canada-ca/cloud-guardrails/tree/3a148ddc8451a04fc8bd870cf32130dec4c6cb9a).**

-**A crosswalk between GC Cloud Guardrails v1.0 and v2.0 is also available here.**
+**A crosswalk between GC Cloud Guardrails v1.0 and v2.0 is also available.**

 ## Introduction